ZaninAndrea/programming-notes/haskell/various.md

   factorial 100
   ```
 * type `Ordering` is a type that can have value `LT`,`GT`,`EQ` meaning greater than, lesser than and equal, respectively
+* to write multiple expressions in the same line separate them with `;`
 ## Lists
 * contain items of the same type
 * strings are lists